-Special Needs Planning
+Special Needs Planning in NJ

 As the parent or loved one of an individual with special needs, it is your responsibility to ensure that he or she receives the kind of care you know they need, even after you are unable to direct his or her treatment.
 Special needs planning is your chance to do exactly this.
-Essentially, you will be working with an experienced lawyer at Aiello, Harris, Abate, Law Group PC to create a trust, decide upon guardianship and put clear advance directives into existence.
+Essentially, you will be working with an experienced lawyer at Aiello, Harris, Abate Law Group PC to create a trust, decide upon guardianship and put clear advance directives into existence.

 Issues Related to Special Needs Planning

 The day-to-day care of a loved one with special needs is complex, time-consuming and often requires you to become an advocate on issues you previously knew very little about.
-An experienced special needs lawyer at Aiello, Harris, Abate, Law Group PC will be crucial to working out the logistics related to the following special needs planning areas:
+An experienced special needs lawyer at Aiello, Harris, Abate Law Group PC will be crucial to working out the logistics related to the following special needs planning areas:

 - Special needs estate planning